HuggingGraph: Understanding the Supply Chain of LLM Ecosystem: Use Case

 \section{Use Case}

-{{\name} presents a technique to analyze the supply chain of the LLM ecosystem.} The proposed graph can be used for various applications, e.g., auditing provenance, identifying biases, and revealing trends like quantized model scarcity, aiding researchers and platform maintainers.
-We discuss the following two use cases.
+{{\name} presents a technique to analyze the supply chain of the LLM ecosystem}, which can be used for various applications, e.g., auditing provenance, identifying biases, and revealing trends like quantized model scarcity.
+We discuss the two use cases.

-\textbf{Use case \#1: Tracing lineage and dependencies in the LLM supply chain.} In the LLM ecosystem, models are frequently built upon others through fine-tuning, adapter training, or quantization, forming complex chains of dependencies.
+\textbf{Use case \#1: Tracing lineage and dependency in LLM supply chain.} Models are frequently built upon others through fine-tuning, adapter training, or quantization, forming complex chains of dependencies.
 However, when these relationships are not explicitly visible, it becomes difficult to verify where a model comes from, whether it inherits bias from upstream datasets, or if it complies with licensing constraints. {\name} can be used to address this challenge by constructing the supply chain of models and datasets, uncovering both direct and derived dependencies, even when they are not formally documented.
-For example, it can trace how the model Meta-llama indirectly relies on a dataset like Wikimedia via Chatgpt-prompt (Figure~\ref{fig:sample_subgraph}).
+For example, it can trace how the model \textit{Meta-llama} indirectly relies on a dataset like \textit{Wikimedia} via \textit{Chatgpt-prompt} (Figure~\ref{fig:sample_subgraph}).
 This transparency supports developers, auditors, and policymakers in validating provenance, detecting risks, and enabling trustworthy AI.

-\textbf{Use case \#2: Identifying critical nodes and structural vulnerabilities.} In the LLM ecosystem, certain models (e.g., gemma-2b) and datasets (e.g., The Pile) are reused so frequently that they become critical structural hubs, where failure or removal of them could disrupt numerous downstream dependencies.
+\textbf{Use case \#2: Identifying critical nodes and structural vulnerabilities.} In the LLM ecosystem, certain models (e.g., \textit{gemma-2b}) and datasets (e.g., \textit{The Pile}) are reused so frequently that they become critical structural hubs, where their failure or removal could disrupt numerous downstream dependencies.
 These hidden single points of failure are difficult to detect without a comprehensive view of resource interconnections. {\name} can be used to address this by modeling the supply chain as a graph and analyzing node connectivity to surface highly reused models and datasets with significant inbound or outbound links.
 This visibility enables maintainers to safeguard vital assets and helps developers mitigate the risk of overreliance on fragile or under-maintained components.